---

 }

 The implementation is an ES module at `<src>/dist/plugin.mjs` exporting plugin classes.
-A plugin class declares its Capacitor registration name and its public API via static metadata — the static property is the contract, so no build-time dependency on this package is required:
+A plugin class declares its Capacitor registration name and its public API via static metadata — the static property is the contract, so a build-time dependency on this package is not required.

 async open(options) { ... }